SymfonyCasts/symfony5/sfcasts/ep1/profiler.md

 name, find your browser, and go to https://github.com/symfony/debug-pack.
 Woh!
 It's nothing more than a `composer.json` file!
 This gives us an easy way to install just *this* package... but actually get *all* of these libraries.

+***TIP
+In my project, installing a "pack" would add just *one* line to `composer.json`: `symfony/debug-pack`.
+But starting in `symfony/flex` 1.9, when you install a pack, instead of adding `symfony/debug-pack` to `composer.json`, it will add these 5 packages instead.
+You still get the same code, but this makes it easier to manage the package versions.
+***

 So thanks to this, we have two new things in our app.
 The first is a logger!
 If we refresh the page... and click into the profiler, we have a "Logs" section